William Macomb (merchant): Career in Detroit

 In 1774 the brothers moved to Detroit (now Michigan, USA) as agents for Phyn & Ellice, fur traders in Schenectady, who sold them their stock for that site.
 Trading here since the 17th century, French Canadians were fiercely competitive in the area, but the young men felt they had a good start.

 In 1776 the Macomb brothers purchased Grosse Ile from the Potawatomi Indians.
 The island was not settled by European Americans until after the war.
 During the American Revolutionary War, the Macombs continued to supply the British at Fort Detroit and the Indian Department, becoming wealthy and highly influential, and taking another partner.

 Alexander Macomb returned to New York, settling in Manhattan before the end of the war.
 He became a very wealthy American land speculator, making profits from transactions in Georgia, North Carolina and Kentucky.

 William Macomb continued to lead their business in the Detroit area, forming many connections with other British military and civil authorities.
-His trade with natives continued to include liquor, although this was officially discouraged by local Catholic leaders and John Graves Simcoe, the first Lieutenant Governor of Upper Canada, the jurisdiction established in 1791 after the United States gained independence.
+His trade with natives continued to include liquor.
+However, this was officially discouraged by local Catholic leaders and John Graves Simcoe, the first Lieutenant Governor of Upper Canada, the jurisdiction established in 1791 after the United States gained independence.

 Macomb married Sarah Jane Dring, and they had at least eight children together.
 One account said that, after her death, he married a woman of the surname Gallant.
 Another said that Sarah Jane survived his death.

 Political activities

 In July 1788, Macomb was appointed as a judge of the Court of Common Pleas for the District of Hesse.
 It was known as the Western District after 1792, when Upper Canada was established.
 The district covered not only present-day Western Ontario, but extended to the settlements at Detroit and Michilimackinac, which were also under British control at the time.
 The British vacated these areas in 1796.

 In 1792, Macomb was elected to the 1st Parliament of Upper Canada; he was among three men elected from Detroit to this parliament.
-Together with François Baby, he represented Kent, serving until his death in 1796.
+Together with François Baby, he represented Kent, serving until he died in 1796.

-Macomb died at Detroit two months before the British evacuation of the fort in July 1796, following settlement of the border between Canada and the United States by the Jay Treaty, which was ratified in 1795.
+Macomb died at Detroit two months before the British evacuation of the fort in July 1796, following the settlement of the border between Canada and the United States by the Jay Treaty, which was ratified in 1795.
 Seven of his eight surviving children were still minors at that time.

 With 26 slaves listed in his estate at the time of his death, Macomb was recorded as holding the most slaves of any person in what is now known as Michigan.

 Legacy

-Macomb was survived by his wife Sarah and the following children: John W. (named for his father), Anne, Catherine, William, Sarah, Jane, David B., and Eliza.
+Macomb was survived by his wife Sarah and the following children: John W. (named after his father), Anne, Catherine, William, Sarah, Jane, David B., and Eliza.
 His widow and children continued to live in Detroit after his death, becoming Americans after changes under the Jay Treaty.
 All of these children except John W. Macomb were minors at the time of the June 1805 fire that destroyed Detroit, according to land board records.